devlaming/mgreml/README.md

 In this model, *M* has a genetic variance of 25, of which 9 is caused by a genetic factor that also has a direct effect on the outcome *Y*.
 The remaining genetic variance is caused by a genetic factor that has no direct bearing on *Y*.
 In addition, *M* has an environment variance of 25.
 Thus, the SNP-based heritability of *M* is 50%.
 Finally, *M* is affected by the fixed-effect covariates in `covariates.txt`.

-Moreover, in this model, *M* has a direct effect on *Y* equal to 1.
-Moreover, the aforementioned genetic factor *G* that directly affects both *M* and *Y*, has a direct effect of 3 on *Y*.
+Also, under this model, *M* has a direct effect on *Y* equal to 1.
+Moreover, the aforementioned genetic factor *G* that directly affects both *M* and *Y*, has a direct effect of 2 on *Y*.
 Moreover, *Y* has an idiosyncratic environment factor, which adds 16 to its variance.
 The total genetic variance and environment variance of *Y* are both equal 41, putting the SNP-based heritability of *Y* also at 50%.
 Finally, *Y* is also affected by the fixed-effect covariates in `covariates.txt`.

 Under this model, the genetic variance of *Y* that is mediated by *M* equals 25.
 Thus, in total 25/41=61% of the genetic variance of the outcome is mediated by *M*.
 Bearing these considerations, let's run the following `mgreml` command:

 ```
 python ./mgreml.py --grm ./tutorial/data --pheno ./tutorial/mediation.txt \
                    --covar ./tutorial/covar.txt --mediation \
                    --out ./tutorial/try_mediation
 ```

 Now, let's have a look at the output file `try_mediation.mediation.out`: